Giosuè Carducci

-Giosuè Alessandro Giuseppe Carducci (Note: American English: /kɑːrˈduːtʃi/ kar-DOO-chee, /it/; also spelled Giosue Carducci (/it/) in later years.)
+Giosuè Alessandro Giuseppe Carducci (Note: /kɑrˈduːtʃi/ kar-DOO-chee; /it/; also spelled Giosue Carducci (/it/) in later years.)
 (27 July 1835 – 16 February 1907) was an Italian poet, writer, literary critic and teacher.
 He was noticeably influential, and was regarded as the official national poet of modern Italy.
 In 1906, he became the first Italian to receive the Nobel Prize in Literature.
 The Swedish Academy awarded him the prize "not only in consideration of his deep learning and critical research, but above all as a tribute to the creative energy, freshness of style, and lyrical force which characterize his poetic masterpieces."

 Biography

 Early life and education

 Giosuè Carducci was born in Valdicastello in Pietrasanta, a small town currently part of the Province of Lucca in the northwest corner of Tuscany, which at the time was an independent grand duchy.
 His father, Michele, was a country doctor and an advocate of the unification of Italy.
 A member of the Carboneria, in his youth he had suffered imprisonment for his share in the revolution of 1831.
 Because of his politics, the family was forced to move several times during Carducci's childhood, eventually settling for a few years in Florence.

 Carducci's father attempted to impart to his son his own fervent enthusiasm for the writings of Manzoni, but Carducci never acquired a taste for Romanticism.
 The boy was also taught Latin by his father and delighted in the works of Virgil and other ancient authors.
 He avidly read books on the history of Rome and anything dealing with the French Revolution.
 He wrote his first poems when he was still a boy, in 1846.

 After the failure of the revolution of 1848, the Carducci family was obliged to move.
 The threat of violence became too great for Carducci's father, and the family relocated first to Lajatico, then to Florence.

 Carducci went to religious schools until 1852, and was influenced by his rhetoric teacher, the Piarist Father Geremia Barsottini, who had translated into Italian prose all the odes or Horace.
 The boy became fascinated with the restrained style of Greek and Roman Antiquity, and translated Book 9 of Homer's Iliad into Italian.
 In these years Carducci became further impassioned in the cause of Italian unification and discovered the works of Ugo Foscolo and Giuseppe Mazzini.
 After completing his education, Carducci followed his wandering father to Celle sul Rigo on Monte Amiata, but soon after won a scholarship to the prestigious Scuola Normale Superiore di Pisa.